MegaGigaAsbl/Demonstration-benchmark/README.md

     benchmark_p2       7812016      Python script packed with pyinstaller benchmark_p3      14410016      Python script compiled with Nuitka and gcc

+The size of benchmark_p3 can be made substantially smaller with ```upx --best benchmark_p3```. benchmark_p2 on the other hand seems to experience little positive effects from a pass through ```upx```.
+The other binaries are small enough that a pass through ```upx``` seems useless.

 ## Results

 The programs do two tests.
-One test is adding numbers to a long integer (integer in the case of Python).
+One test is adding numbers to an integer.
 The second test is the initialisation of two matrices, the multiplication of the two and the sum of all their elements.

 The numerical results of the test are: